 Emma Aleksa Virta is a dancer and theatre instructor by training.
 She works in mime, circus and applied dance and theatre arts.
 Virta’s artwork is motivated by a deep interest in humanity and a concern about growing inequality and the lack of equal access to making and experiencing art.
 Virta has chosen to work in environments such as remote villages in Lapland, children’s cancer wards, assisted living facilities and rural villages in Romania.
 In Hunter-gatherers, Virta is the organiser in charge of children’s participation.

 Höyhentämö – Pluckhouse is an artist community based in Helsinki that produces contemporary theatre, dance and other performances.
 Höyhentämö’s history as a developer of experimental theatre has been long and diverse.
 The association has been operating for 25 years, and its goals and operating concept have changed several times.
 Höyhentämö has also served as a visiting venue for a large number of artist groups who would have found it difficult to find a venue elsewhere.

 Development work is currently underway in Höyhentämö to discover new artistic goals and starting points for performances.
-Höyhentämö’s operations in 2021 are based on the joint research work of member artists.
+In the last years Höyhentämö’s operations have been based on the joint research work of member artists.
 The Hunter-gatherers project also began as part of Höyhentämö’s research work.